junxit/us-congress-bills-110/metadata.md

 - 2007-06-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 422 - 2 (Roll no. 512). (text: CR H6742-6743)
 - 2007-06-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 422 - 2 (Roll no. 512).(text: CR H6742-6743)
 - 2007-06-20 — The title of the measure was amended.
 Agreed to without objection.
+- 2007-06-21 — Received in the Senate.
+- 2007-06-26 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 237.